ngworker/lumberjack/packages/ngworker/lumberjack/http-driver/README.md

 This is our Moduless API, ready for everyone using Angular >v14.

-This is where the heaviest configuration happens and it is used to boost the Module-full APIs
+This is where the heaviest configuration happens and it is used to boost the classic APIs

 The following is an example of how both API can be used

-Module-full:
+Classic:

 ```typescript
 @NgModule({